 ARTICLE 15 - DRUG FREE WORKPLACE

-During the performance of this Contract or project contract, the Engineer agrees to: (i) provide a drug-free workplace for the Engineer's employees; (ii) post in conspicuous places, available to employees and applicants for employment, a statement notifying employees that the unlawful manufacture, sale, distribution, dispensation, possession, or use of a controlled substance or marijuana is prohibited in the contractor's workplace and specifying the actions that will be taken against employees for violations of such prohibition; (iii) state in all solicitations or advertisements for employees placed by or on behalf of the Engineer that the Engineer maintains a drug-free workplace; and, (iv) include the provisions of the foregoing clauses in every subcontract or purchase order of over $10,000.00 so that the provisions will be binding upon each such subcontractor or vendor.
+During the performance of this Contract or project contract, the Architect/Engineer agrees to: (i) provide a drug-free workplace for the Architect/Engineer's employees; (ii) post in conspicuous places, available to employees and applicants for employment, a statement notifying employees that the unlawful manufacture, sale, distribution, dispensation, possession, or use of a controlled substance or marijuana is prohibited in the contractor's workplace and specifying the actions that will be taken against employees for violations of such prohibition; (iii) state in all solicitations or advertisements for employees placed by or on behalf of the Architect/Engineer that the Architect/Engineer maintains a drug-free workplace; and, (iv) include the provisions of the foregoing clauses in every subcontract or purchase order of over $10,000.00 so that the provisions will be binding upon each such subcontractor or vendor.

 ARTICLE 16 - COMPLETENESS OF CONTRACT

-This Contract including any awarded project contracts shall constitute the entire agreement between the Owner and the Engineer, and shall supersede any and all other prior negotiations, representations or agreements, either oral or written.
+This Contract including any awarded project contracts shall constitute the entire agreement between the Owner and the Architect/Engineer, and shall supersede any and all other prior negotiations, representations or agreements, either oral or written.
 This Contract may be amended only by written instrument signed by both parties.

 ARTICLE 17 - SURVIVAL

-All representations, covenants, and indemnifications made in or given by Engineer in this Contract shall survive the completion of all services of Engineer under this Contract and/or the termination of this Contract for any reason.
+All representations, covenants, and indemnifications made in or given by Architect/Engineer in this Contract shall survive the completion of all services of Architect/Engineer under this Contract and/or the termination of this Contract for any reason.

 ARTICLE 18 - SEVERABILITY